About the course

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-Doctoral Students will be accommodated principally in the research centres at COMPAS and RSC, but you can also access space in the School of Anthropology and Museum Ethnography (SAME) and the Oxford Department of International Development (ODID).
+Doctoral Students will be accommodated principally at COMPAS, but there is also possible access to space in the School of Anthropology and Museum Ethnography (SAME) and the Oxford Department of International Development (ODID) subject to availability.
 Social meetings, seminars, and clear office hours for methods support, will bring you together with other students and staff working in different parts of the university.

 Networks and links

 As a doctoral student you will become part of a vibrant research community.
-The Oxford network on migration and mobility will provide a focus of activity, linking across research centres and departments.
-You will also be able join and Migration Studies Society, and there will be opportunities to take on leadership roles.
+Migration Oxford will provide a focus of activity, linking across research centres and departments.
+You will also be able join the Migration Studies Society, and there will be opportunities to take on leadership roles.